The Silent Supplier | Water Heater Keeps Life Flowing

 The largest tank heaters usually hold 80 gallons.
 While a typical family of four might use 85 to 100 gallons a day, you don’t need a heater that large, because the heater will warm additional water during the day.
 In general, a household with two to three people can manage with a heater of 40 to 50 gallons, while a family of five or more will want a heater of 60 gallons or larger.

-When purchasing a heater, look for a long warranty.
+When purchasing a heater, look for a long warranty and if possible ask a good plumber to install it.
 Consumer Reports has found that water heaters with longer warranties are often outfitted with larger heating elements and thicker insulation, so they really do last longer.
 Heaters may also offer digital temperature displays, which make it easy to adjust the temperature when away on vacation or to protect small children from burns.

 As a key player in the workings of a home, paying attention to the water heater will keep the water—and your family’s comfort—flowing. ✦